LSAT Score Cancellation

 Voluntary Cancellation and Disclosed LSAT Administrations

-If the student has cancelled scores for a disclosed LSAT administration, he or she will still have access to the test questions and the correct answers on the scored sections, although they will not receive their answer sheets.
+If a student has canceled scores for a disclosed LSAT administration, they will still have access to the test questions and the correct answers for the scored sections, but will not receive their answer sheets.
 This privilege is not applicable to nondisclosed LSATs, for which LSAC keeps test questions and answers confidential.

 Involuntary Score Cancellation by LSAC

-LSAC reserves the right to cancel LSAT scores against the student's will for reasons of logistics, validity, or academic dishonesty.
-Damaged test materials or test exercises of questionable validity are respective examples of the first two possible causes of involuntary score cancellation.
-In these cases, every effort will be made to offer the test-taker a viable alternative.
-Actions that can initiate score cancellation for academic dishonesty include the use of prohibited electronic devices, writing on an unauthorized section of the test, or working beyond the test's time limit.
+LSAC reserves the right to cancel LSAT scores against students' will for reasons of logistics, validity, or academic dishonesty.
+Computerized hacking of the digital exam or test exercises of questionable validity are examples, respectively, of the first two possible causes of involuntary score cancellation.
+Every effort will be made in these cases to offer the test taker a viable alternative.
+Actions that can lead to score cancellation for academic dishonesty include using banned electronic devices, leaving the testing space without proctor approval, or working beyond the exam's time limit.
+LSAC provides a comprehensive list of actions that can result in score cancellation, and test takers are encouraged to thoroughly read the Candidate Agreement to fully understand involuntary score cancellation.

-Registration for the LSAT may be cancelled at any point up to the day before the test.
-A test held on June 3, for instance, would have a cancellation deadline of June 2 at 11:59 PM.
-If the test-taker fails to cancel and fails to appear for their LSAT administration, this will be noted on their score reports with an "absent” marking.
-Refund policies for cancelled registration depend on when the cancellation was completed (see below).
+Registration for the LSAT may be voluntarily canceled at any point up to the day before the test.
+A test held on June 3rd, for instance, would have a cancellation deadline of June 2nd at 11:59 pm.
+If the test taker fails to cancel and also fails to appear for their LSAT administration, this will be noted on their score reports with an "absent" marking.
+Refund policies for canceled registration depend on when the cancellation was completed.
+(See below)

-Refund Policy for Cancelled Scores and Cancelled Registration
+Refund Policy for Canceled Scores and Canceled Registration

-Students with cancelled LSAT scores, whether the cancellation was voluntary or involuntary, are ineligible for refunds of registration and service fees associated with those test dates.
+Students with canceled LSAT scores, whether the cancellation was voluntary or involuntary, are ineligible for refunds of registration and service fees for those test dates.
 For cancellation of registration, a partial refund of $50 is available if the student cancels on or before the refund request deadline, which is about two weeks before the test date.

 Is It Wise to Cancel My LSAT Scores?